 The tub was the first thing I noticed when we stepped inside the bathroom.
 It was full of pink-tinged water, with a needle floating on top.
 A belt still hung loosely around the mottled upper arm of the patient.
 As I stood there watching the paramedic check her for a pulse, I noticed she was a pretty woman, who was maybe in her early twenties.
 But there was no pulse, and the water was cool to the touch.

-At that time, I really didn't realize that we were in the middle of an opioid crisis, let alone the most deadly drug epidemic in history.
+At that time, I really didn’t realize that we were in the middle of an opioid crisis, let alone the (1).
 All I knew was what I saw as a firefighter and an ER nurse: Ten years ago, I began to see narcotic pill overdoses, and once I started seeing them, they quickly increased.
 Sometime during 2010 or 2011, we saw the pills give way to heroin as the overdoses continued to rise at an alarming rate.

-Huntington has become the epicenter of America's modern opioid epidemic, with West Virginia's overdose death rate at ten times the national average.
+Huntington has become the epicenter of America’s modern opioid epidemic, with West Virginia’s overdose death rate at (2).
 Synthetic opioids emerged in the 1980s and 1990s as a way to manage chronic pain and end-of-life care.
-But that quickly changed as pharmaceutical companies marketed them aggressively to physicians as safe for mild pain.
-Pills flooded the region.
-With Huntington's workforce employed heavily in jobs likely to produce injuries, like coal mining and timbering, in retrospect, a surge in addiction rates seems inevitable.
+But that quickly changed as pharmaceutical companies marketed them (3) to physicians as safe for mild pain.
+(4).
+With Huntington’s workforce employed heavily in jobs likely to produce injuries, like coal mining and timbering, in retrospect, a surge in addiction rates seems inevitable.

 Back outside the apartment that spring morning, one of my firefighters was collecting information about the victim from the distraught woman we'd met when we arrived on scene.
 As we walked back through the apartment, I asked the paramedic if he had notified police.
 He said yes, followed by a few derogatory remarks about addicts.
 Anger took over my body, yet I did not respond.
 This is not the time or place to address bad attitudes or stigmatize our patient, I thought to myself.